opensource25/pepper-speech-recognition/README.md

 The project is coded as a workaround to get a local, good and especially fast speech recognition for the humanoid robot pepper.
 For this the client scripts need to be Python 2 compatible.

 The vosk based Version works perfectly fine, but the whisper version is for now just some unsuccessful trying around.
+The speech-recognition-test.py file was just a first test playing a bit with a possible module for the speech recognition, but I went another way, but it may still help somebody.